A Message Regarding Coronavirus

 To Save the Manatee Club Members and Supporters:

 Memberships, donations, and tributes are still being processed, and our staff is still available by phone and email during regular hours.
-The Manatee Store, our online gift catalog, is still accepting orders, but the delivery is on hold until further notice.
-Events are being cancelled or postponed in accordance with CDC recommendations.
-The Save the Manatee 5K race in Michigan has been postponed until September 27th.
-However, people can also participate worldwide in the Virtual 5K at home to support manatees.
+The Manatee Store, our online gift catalog, is still accepting orders.
+Because of the COVID pandemic, our shipping orders are only going out periodically.

 Thank you for your support for manatee protection.

 Patrick M. Rose, Executive Director